notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 - For UI fonts: Request an exception if the fully shaped text does not fit within (1069, -293).

 - Fully shaped text has different meanings in the UI and document fonts.
 In the UI font, it refers to the shaped text in languages expected to appear in UIs.
 For example, Sanskrit text in a UI is very unlikely, but Marathi text in a UI is very likely.
-In a document font, it refers to all sensible character combinations in all languages that the font supports that are likely to occur in a document.
+In a document font, fully shaped text refers to all of the sensible character combinations in all of the languages that the font supports that are likely to occur in a document.

 ### References